Jaspinder Narula

 Jaspinder Narula (born 14 November 1970) is an Indian singer of playback, classical and Sufi music.
 She is known for her work in Hindi and Punjabi cinema.

 She shot to fame after the duet "Pyaar To Hona Hi Tha" with Remo Fernandes from the 1998 film Pyaar To Hona Hi Tha for which she won the 1999 Filmfare Award for Best Female Playback Singer.
 The other notable films she has sung in include Mission Kashmir, Mohabbatein, Phir Bhi Dil Hai Hindustani and Bunty Aur Babli.
 She is also a singer of Sufi music, as well as Gurbani and other Sikh religious music.
 She has sung in a Hindi Music video "Maula Ali Ali" with Mudasir Ali.
-In 2021 she was selected by BJ Sam the Nigerian international singer and producer to represent India on the first universal Christmas music project with other global music icons including American Actor Paul Raci, Swiss actress Christina Zurbrügg, Ghanaian singer Diana Hopeson.

 In 2008, she won the title of India's Best Live Performer in the NDTV Imagine singing reality series, Dhoom Macha De (2008).

 In January 2025, Narula was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.